ncsa/MayomicsVC/README.md

 ### Workflow

 Every task is a unit, and is tested by running as its own workflow.
-These unit tests can be found in `src/{Name}Stage_WDL/TestTasks`.
+These unit tests can be found in `src/wdl/{Name}Stage_WDL/TestTasks`.
 The json runfiles that specify inputs and paths to executables are provided in `json_inputs` folder.
 The following steps have to be followed to perform Unit Testing on individual tasks using Cromwell:

-1. Download `source.zip` and the workflow script of the task which is to be checked.
-The unit test scripts are located in `src/{Name}Stage_WDL/TestTasks`.
+1. Create and Download the zip file and the workflow script of the task which is to be checked.
+The unit test scripts are located in `src/wdl/{Name}Stage_WDL/TestTasks`.
 For example, if the BWAMemSamtoolView task is to be checked, then we require the workflow script which calls this task inside it, namely "TestBWAMemSamtoolView.wdl."

 2. To execute a wdl script using Cromwell we need two inputs: